Pratibha2208/Data-Ananlysis-Dashboard/README.md

   # How to Use the Dashboard

-   Load the dataset into Power BI or Tableau.
-   Explore the interactive graphs for sales insights.
+   Load the dataset into Power BI or Tableau.<br>Explore the interactive graphs for sales insights.

    Use filters to view data for different time periods, customers, and product categories.